ArmandSMB-UST/OJT_Gravimeter/README.md

 # OJT_Gravimeter
-A collaborative effort between UST, UPLB, and NU students in creating a 1D Gravimeter simulation.
+A collaborative effort between UST, UPLB, NU and UE students in creating a 1D Gravimeter simulation.